joubertredrat/Matomo-ProtectTrackID/README.md

 ## Changelog

+This project follows the guidelines of [semantic versioning](http://semver.org).

 * Version 1.0.0 - New major version for new Piwik Major version, 3.0.0
 * Version 0.2.2 - Restrict Plugin only for Piwik 2.X.X
 * Version 0.2.0 - Production version, Portuguese Brazilian language added.